 If you don't trust your own judgement, don't worry.
 You can always turn to a professional jeweler for an accurate engagement ring measurement (some things are just better left to the pros).
 Borochov says to be wary of at-home measuring methods, anyway, as they aren't always completely accurate.
 Most jewelers use sizing rings, a large keychain with a set of rings in each size that you can try on in-house to quickly determine the most reliable fit.
 The type of sizing rings vary by jeweler, though.
 Some jewelers will have a standard set, which tend to be thicker than the average women's band size, and some jewelry shops will use sizing rings that more closely reflect their in-house designs and band widths.
 You can also buy your own inexpensive plastic ring sizer from Amazon for the same effect.
 Try to shop for rings from the same jeweler that sized you, or look to see if they have engagement ring styles similar to what you envisioned.
 This will help ensure that the size effectively translates onto your desired band.
 Keep the width of the sizing rings in mind, as well, since that could influence your band measurement.

-How to Guess Your Girlfriend's Size
+How to Guess Your Partner's Size

 No matter what, always try to go a few sizes up so the ring can at least fit on your partner's finger for the proposal; it really kills the mood if it's too small to slip on.
-You can still surprise her, and simply bring it back to the jeweler later for resizing.
+You can still surprise them, and simply bring it back to the jeweler later for resizing.

 Getting Your Ring Resized